Last verified on January 31, 2019

 The program must be approved for training in diagnostic radiology by the Residency Review Committee (RRC) for diagnostic radiology of the ACGME, or by the Royal College of Physicians and Surgeons of Canada (RCPSC).

-A minimum of four months of the four-year diagnostic radiology training program must be spent in nuclear medicine.
+A minimum of four months of the four-year diagnostic radiology training program must be spent in nuclear radiology.

 A minimum of three months must be spent in mammography/breast imaging.